crcn/tandem-old/README.md

 Compile UI files to your language or framework of choice.
 You can even compile to _multiple_ targets if you want to.
 React is currently supported, static HTML, PHP, Vue, and other targets are in the pipeline.

-#### Fast and responsive

-Visually manipulate HTML & CSS like a drawing app.
-No build times or needing to wait.

 #### Automatically translate designs from Sketch & Figma

 Tandem provides [CLI tooling](./packages/paperclip-design-converter) for Sketch & figma that allow you to quickly translate design files (not completely though, you still need to specify layout constraints however).
 You'll soon be able to even use your original design files as the source of truth for basic styles like colors & fonts.